Education Loan Interest Rate Comparison India: Banks vs NBFCs for Abroad Studies

 Can I get a tax deduction on education loan interest?

 Yes.
-Under Section 80E of the Income Tax Act, interest paid on education loans is fully deductible for 8 years from the year repayment starts.
+Under Section 80E of the Income Tax Act, interest paid on education loans is fully deductible for 8 years from the year repayment starts, as set out by the Income Tax Department.
 There is no cap on the deduction amount, which meaningfully reduces the effective cost for borrowers in the 30% tax bracket.
 The deduction applies to the borrower (the student), not the co-applicant.

 Does the lender type affect how funds are disbursed abroad?